grexai/Deep-Regression-plane/README.md

 This repository contains the Python implementation of the Deep Regression Plane project, adapted from its original MATLAB version.

+python3.10, torch

 ## Data representation

+In the article, the data is represented on a circle centered at (5000, 5000).
+Interphase cells are located at 270° ± 15°.
+The remaining 330° is divided into 40 equal sections, each spanning 8.25°.
+The phases follow a clockwise (CW) order: Prophase → Prometaphase → Metaphase → Anaphase → Telophase.

+See the figure below:

 <img src="documentation_images/TRAIN_data_Visualization.png" width="600" height="600">
+However, in the labels file, Interphase is positioned at 0°–30°, and the remaining phases are arranged in a counterclockwise (CCW) direction from 30° to 360°.

+These differences are accounted for in regression_plane_utils.py.

 ## Data Preparation